amolkharche13/stackstate-docs/setup/upgrade-stackstate/migrate-from-6.md

 * StackState is installed in the `stackstate` namespace
 * SUSE Observability will be installed in the `suse-observability` namespace
 {% endhint %}

-At some point traffic will need to be switched over from StackState to SUSE Observability.
-The solution that limits the impact on your users and the installed agents is to configure SUSE Observability with the URL originally used by StackState.
-This is easy when you uninstall StackState before installing SUSE Observability, but it requires some extra steps when you want to keep StackState active.
-This guide will describe the case where the same URL is used with StackState optionally still accessible under a new `stackstate-old` URL.

-It is also possible to install SUSE Observability under a new URL, in that case you'll need to update the agent and Open Telemetry collectors to use the new URL or use another method of re-routing the traffic.
-Be aware that, when using a new URL, this may also impact some other settings, for example when using an ODIC provider for authentication URLs need to be updated both in the provider and in the SUSE Observability configuration values.

-Below we summarize the before and after situation in one picture.

-TODO: Image

 ## Install latest version of StackState 6.x